Exploring Diversity-based Active Learning for 3D Object Detection in Autonomous Driving: Introduction

 \section{Introduction}

-3D object detection has recently received much attention from the 3D computer vision community due to its great potential in autonomous vehicle (AV).
-Most works are focused on improving the detection accuracy by designing more effective network architectures \cite{yang20203dssd, zhu2019class, yin2021center} and input representations \cite{qi2018frustum, Shi_2019_CVPR, Lang_2019_CVPR, yan2018second}.
-The success of these deep learning based methods relies on the availability of large-scale annotated datasets, the collection of which is time consuming and prohibitively expensive; this is particularly true for 3D bounding box annotation in point cloud data, where the annotator needs to adjust the yaw angle frequently for accurate labeling.
-This necessitates the development of data-efficient learning techniques for 3D object detection to reduce the labeling efforts.
+3D object detection has recently received much attention from the 3D computer vision community due to its great potential in autonomous vehicles (AVs).
+Most research has focused on enhancing detection accuracy through the design of more effective network architectures \cite{yang20203dssd, zhu2019class, yin2021center} and improved input representations \cite{qi2018frustum, Shi_2019_CVPR, Lang_2019_CVPR, yan2018second}. {The success of these deep learning-based methods heavily depends on large-scale annotated datasets, which are both time-consuming and costly to produce.
+Consequently, developing data-efficient learning techniques for 3D object detection is crucial to minimizing the effort required for annotation.}

-Active learning (AL) offers a promising solution to mitigate the annotation burden.
-Given a limited annotation budget, AL aims to maximize model performance by iteratively selecting the most informative samples to label based on current model state.
-Depending on how the informativeness is measured, various methods can be generally categorized into uncertainty-based \cite{roth2006margin, joshi2009multi, yoo2019learning}, diversity-based \cite{sener2017active, lin2017active} and hybrid methods \cite{yang2015multi, elhamifar2013convex, guo2010active}.
-Due to the data-hungry nature of deep learning, there is a resurgence of interest of AL in recent years.
-It has been shown to achieve comparable accuracy with relatively fewer labels for image classification \cite{gal2015bayesian, gal2017deep, li2017dropout}, 2D object detection \cite{aghdam2019active,roy2018deep,kao2018localization} and semantic segmentation \cite{mackowiak2018cereals, cai2021exploring, cai2021revisiting}.
+{Active learning (AL) presents a promising approach to alleviating the annotation burden.
+With a constrained annotation budget, AL seeks to maximize model performance by iteratively selecting the most informative samples for labeling, based on the model's current state.
+Depending on how informativeness is assessed, various methods can be broadly categorized into uncertainty-based \cite{roth2006margin, joshi2009multi, yoo2019learning}, diversity-based \cite{sener2017active, lin2017active}, and hybrid approaches \cite{yang2015multi, elhamifar2013convex, guo2010active}. }